Asian Salmon (aka Sweet & Savory Salmon)

 1. In a gallon-sized bag, combine soy sauce, rice vinegar, sesame oil, honey, ginger, garlic, green onion, red pepper, and pepper.
 Zip shut and shake to combine.

-2. Add salmon filets to the marinade and seal the bag.
+2. Add salmon fillets to the marinade and seal the bag.
 Set on the counter for about 30 minutes, turning once or twice to evenly distribute marinade.
-(Tip: This is a good time to get some side dishes started, like rice and veggies.
+(Tip: This is a good time to get some side dishes started, like brown rice and veggies.
 See ideas below.)

-3. Preheat oven to 375° F. Line a rimmed baking sheet with foil for easy cleanup.
+3. Preheat oven to 425° F. Line a rimmed baking sheet with parchment paper or foil for easy cleanup.

-6. Serving Suggestion: Serve the salmon warm over brown rice.
-Drizzle some of the boiled sauce over the top.
+5. Serving Suggestion: Serve the salmon warm over brown rice.
+Add a pad of butter and drizzle of soy sauce over the top.
+Sprinkle with extra chives or green onions.

 What Sides to Serve with This Dish